epfl-ada/ada-2022-project-adlucere2022/README.md

 * Is it possible to relevantly assemble movies between each others?
 * In that case, what would be the most significant features to seperate movies?
 * Are those significant features always the same over time?
-* Do these clusters allow us to predict the imdb score?
+* Do these clusters allow us to predict the imdb score nowadays?

 ## Additional Datasets